topgabbie/Project-7/readme.md

 - Storage Server: Red Hat Enterprise Linux 8 + NFS Server
 - Programming Language: PHP
 - Code Repository: GitHub

-**Please note that the NFS server.
+## Please note that the NFS server.
 Database severs and the 3 webservers are created in the same security group hence have same subnet CIDR.
-This is not ideal in a production environment for security reasons**
+This is not ideal in a production environment for security reasons

-# Configuring the NFS-Sever
+## Configuring the NFS-Sever

-**Steps**
+## Steps

 1. Create and launch the NFS instance.

    Three EBS volumes of 10gb each was created in the same availability zone as the webserver and attached to the webserver instance.

     ![ebs](images/NFS-server-volume.png)

 2. Next step was to login to the NFS server instance and configure the disk partitions.

    I used the command below to confirm if the volumes attached above are available in our NFS instance.

+        lsblk

      ![lsblk](images/lsblk_confm.png)

 3. After the confirmation, the next step was to partition the instance using the gdisk type of partitioning.

-# Partitioning the NFS-SERVER and creating all Volumes:
+## Partitioning the NFS-SERVER and creating all Volumes:

 1. To confirm the free space on the server, the command below was used.